The wall most no-code automation teams hit eventually

 Do purpose-built document platforms handle scanned and low-quality documents?

 Yes.
-Purpose-built platforms include image preprocessing steps — deskewing, denoising, contrast enhancement — that general no-code tools do not.
-This is important because real-world document submissions frequently include phone photos, faxed copies, and multi-generation scans.
+Purpose-built platforms include image preprocessing steps, deskewing, denoising, contrast enhancement, that general no-code tools do not.
+Floowed's document intelligence reads and analyses handwritten, photographed, scanned, and skewed real-world documents, the messy mix that US IDPs tuned on pristine documents tend to choke on.
 Accuracy on these documents is significantly lower in general-purpose setups than on the clean digital PDFs used in vendor demos.